hashicorp/nomad/website/source/docs/jobspec/index.html.md

 * `kill_timeout` - `kill_timeout` is a time duration that can be specified using
   the `s`, `m`, and `h` suffixes, such as `30s`.
 It can be used to configure the time between signaling a task it will be killed and actually killing it.

+* `logs` - Logs allows configuring log rotation for the `stdout` and `stderr` buffers of a Task.
+See the log rotation reference below for more details.

 ### Resources